 The keyword is to be inserted in the third (Hamiltonian-SCF) input block.
-It defines how the basis set given in input differs from the one used to compute the density matrix used as SCF guess.
-The two basis sets must be marginally different.
-It can be used to add polarization functions, or diffuse functions (see http://www.cryscor.unito.it).
+It defines how the basis set given in input differs from the one used to compute the density matrix used as SCF

 The present calculation and the one used to compute the density matrix SCF guess have same symmetry and number of atoms, but different number of shells in the BS of some atoms.
 Different geometrical parameters and computational conditions are allowed.